 Americans are very much interested in vehicle technology advances, but they’re increasingly fearful about riding in fully self-driving cars, according to AAA’s annual automated vehicle survey.
 The results show that 68% of motorists are afraid of self-driving cars, a 13% increase from the year before.

 “We were not expecting such a dramatic decline in trust from previous years,” said Mary Maguire, AAA Northeast Vice President of Public and Government Affairs.
 “Although with the number of high-profile crashes that have occurred from over-reliance on current vehicle technologies, this isn’t entirely surprising.”

-But there’s a second aspect of self-driving vehicles that has drivers concerned: sharing the road with them.
-According to another AAA survey, produced in collaboration with the Technology and Public Purpose Project at Harvard Kennedy School’s Belfer Center for Science and International Affairs, roughly half of all drivers felt less safe being on the road with a self-driving car.
+Not only are drivers hesitant to ride in a self-driving car, they’re also not keen on sharing the road with them.
+A previous AAA survey, produced in collaboration with the Technology and Public Purpose Project at Harvard Kennedy School’s Belfer Center for Science and International Affairs, found that roughly half of all drivers felt less safe being on the road with a self-driving car.